paralus/website/blog/2022-10-13-tips-to-secure-kubernetes-cluster/index.md

 By enabling least privilege access, you **reduce the attack surface as it limits privileged access exploits**.
 Malware attacks that require elevated access to move within the system, are also prevented by implementing least privilege access.

-One of the crucial things for implementing least privileged access is to centrally manage access & credentials.
-Enabling just in time access allows users/systems to have temporary access on need basis only.
-This further makes implementing and managing least privilege access easier.
+One of the crucial things for implementing least privileged access is to correctly configure user, privileged and service accounts.
+It is also advisable to create groups for managing privileges along with configuring just-in-time access to further strengthen the security of your cluster.

 ### Using 3rd Party Identity Providers